PSLmodels/OG-USA/README.md

 [![Codecov](https://codecov.io/gh/PSLmodels/OG-USA/branch/master/graph/badge.svg)](https://codecov.io/gh/PSLmodels/OG-USA)

 # OG-USA
 OG-USA is an overlapping-generations (OG) model that allows for dynamic general equilibrium analysis of fiscal policy for the United States.
-OG-USA is build on the [OG-Core](https://github.com/PSLmodels/OG-Core) framework.
+OG-USA is built on the [OG-Core](https://github.com/PSLmodels/OG-Core) framework.
 The model output includes changes in macroeconomic aggregates (GDP, investment, consumption), wages, interest rates, and the stream of tax revenues over time.
 Regularly updated documentation of the model theory--its output, and solution method--and the Python API is available at [https://pslmodels.github.io/OG-Core](https://pslmodels.github.io/OG-Core) and documentation of the specific United States calibration of the model is available at [https://pslmodels.github.io/OG-USA](https://pslmodels.github.io/OG-USA).